stacksmashing/pico-light-arcade/README.md

 The LEDs and buttons are connected in a 3x7 matrix.
 Pictures will follow shortly :)

+### Required materials

+- A board (duh!)
+- 20 arcade buttons (note that most of them are really dark at 3.3V, you might want to change the resistor!)
+- Blade receptables
+- Wire
+- A Raspberry Pi Pico

 ### LEDS

 The anode is the Y axis, and gets connected to IO 0, 1 and 2.